alandiaz08/e2e-web-framework/README.md

 ## Developer Installation

-To install the dependencies we use *brew*.
+To install the dependencies we use *brew* for mac.
 You can install it from here: <https://brew.sh/>
+To install the dependencies we use *chocolatey* for windows.
+You can install it from here: <https://chocolatey.org/>
 ### 1. Install git

 ```bash